Tuesday, December 14, 2010

 I probably would have had Citron done by now, but I stopped so I could make a pair of socks for my mom for Mother’s Day, do some yard work, and various other miscellaneous things.
 Yeah, I’m quite ambitious with the spring weather around here. ::lol:: I’ll just summarize everything in separate paragraphs and hopefully, I don’t bore anyone reading this. ;)

-I thought I gave myself plenty of time to get Mom’s socks done201005051073 (2 weeks is enough, right?), but I was pushing the limit on getting them done and mailed to her on time.
+I thought I gave myself plenty of time to get Mom’s socks done (2 weeks is enough, right?), but I was pushing the limit on getting them done and mailed to her on time.
 They should be there Saturday (I mailed them yesterday afternoon), but it might be Monday depending on how fast USPS moves.
 Close enough at any rate.
 I didn’t get them blocked, but that’s alright.
 Between the socks and the tasty coffee, I think she’ll like them. :)

 I’m almost done with section 3 of Citron at the moment.
-I’m 201005061076excited to be that far into it and I can’t wait to finish it.
+I’m excited to be that far into it and I can’t wait to finish it.
 I love the color green and with spring here, this is an excellent project to be working on right now. :D I’ve mentioned before that the pattern just caught my eye when I first saw it.
 It’s even lovelier when you’re seeing it in person.

 I’m currently enjoying a cup of Mighty Leaf’s Pear Caramel Truffle.
 This stuff is incredible!
 A nice, rich black tea that’s perfect for any occasion.
 Mmmmm.
 If my allergies weren’t wreaking so much havoc with me, I’d write a tea review as well, but it’s taking all my mental functions just to get this post written and not be incredibly dry.
 Hopefully, I get over the low brain power state of my allergy troubles soon.
 Until then, I have tasty caffeinated tea.

 I’ve been trying to make it outside lately--especially with the warmer weather—and get some stuff done to my yard.
 I noticed a few weeks ago that there was something growing along the outside edge, but wasn’t sure if they were tulips or daffodils.
 Turns out they’re tulips.
-I moved in to this place during the fall last year, so I didn’t have a chance to see the tulips, but I’m happy they’re there because they brighten the whole28883_1416501408508_1111796402_1270688_6744619_n place up.
+I moved in to this place during the fall last year, so I didn’t have a chance to see the tulips, but I’m happy they’re there because they brighten the whole place up.
 The yard has some dead patches, so I’ve been raking and trying to reseed it a little bit when it’s not too cold or windy out.
 I need to kill some dandelions as well, but at least I have my own yard to play with now. ::happy dance:: I already have the start of a small garden out there.
 Some cilantro, chives, dill, basil, and creeping phlox right now, but I’ll get some more stuff out when it warms up more and I don’t have to worry about snow.

 I’ve decided to give spinning a try.
 A drop spindle isn’t that much, so I won’t be out hardly anything if it doesn’t pan out.
 As for why I want to spin, well, I saw a colorway I loved on Etsy, but the fingering weight yarn was sold out.
 I could have asked if they’d dye some more for me, but since they had the roving in that colorway, I decided to give it a whirl (no pun intended).
 I ordered a Learn to Spin kit from another seller, so I had some short instructions and practice material.
 I got my lovely roving yesterday and I’m anxiously waiting on the spindle kit to arrive.
 It’ll take me a bit to get the hang of it, but I think it’ll be a lot of fun…if I can keep my dog away from it. ::lol:: I’m hoping he doesn’t decide that he should try and play with the spindle, and knowing him he might.